jon-harper/clockmaker-project/docs/wiring/connectors.md

 ### JST PH

-6-position PH connectors are common on NEMA 17 stepper motors.

-**Summary**
+These have wide application as a compact connector for PCBs when space is at a premium.
+NEMA 17 steppers often use this connector.

+The small pitch can make these difficult to crimp.

+**Specifications**

 - Pitch: 2.0mm
-- Current Rating: 2.0A @ 24 awg
+- Current Rating: 2.0A / #24 AWG
-- Wire Gauges: 24 - 32 awg
+- Wire Gauges: #24 - #32 AWG
 - Applications: board only
 - Available Positions:
-    - Single Row: 2-
+    - Single Row: 2-16
-    - Dual Row:
-- Common uses: These have wide application as a compact connector for PCBs when space is at a premium.
-- Notes: The small pitch can make these difficult to crimp.

 **Links**